gatsbyjs/gatsby/docs/docs/how-to/previews-deploys-hosting/how-gatsby-works-with-github-pages.md

 When you run `npm run deploy` all contents of the `public` folder will be moved to your repository's `gh-pages` branch.
 Make sure that your repository's settings has the `gh-pages` branch set as the source to deploy from.

-**Note**: to select main or gh-pages as your publishing source, you must have the branch present in your repository.
-If you don't have a main or gh-pages branch, you can create them and then return to source settings to change your publishing source.
+**Note**: To select `main` or `gh-pages` as your publishing source, you must have the branch present in your repository.
+If you don't have a `main` or `gh-pages` branch, you can create them and then return to source settings to change your publishing source.

 ### Deploying to a GitHub Pages subdomain at github.io